fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 - 2015- [Webpack](https://www.npmjs.com/package/webpack)

 <!-- Hipsterien suurin into työkalukehitykseen näytti pysähtyneen webpackin vallattua markkinat.
 Pari vuotta sitten markkinoille ilmestyi uusi tulokas [Parcel](https://parceljs.org), joka markkinoi olevansa yksinkertainen, sitähän Webpack ei missään nimessä ole, ja paljon nopeampi kuin Webpack.
 Lupaavan alun jälkeen Parcel ei kuitenkaan ole jatkanut nostettaan, ja vaikuttaa että siitä ei kuitenkaan ole Webpackin tappajaksi. -->
 Hipsters seem to have lost their interest in tool development after webpack started to dominate the markets.
-Few years ago [Parcel](https://parceljs.org) started to make the rounds marketing itself as simpe (which Webpack absolutely is not) and faster than Webpack.
+Few years ago [Parcel](https://parceljs.org) started to make the rounds marketing itself as simple (which Webpack absolutely is not) and faster than Webpack.
 However after a promising start Parcel has not gathered any steam, and it's beginning to look like it will not be the end of Webpack.

 The site <https://reactpatterns.com/> provides a concise list of best practices for React, some of which are already familiar from this course.
 Another similar list is [react bits](https://vasanthk.gitbooks.io/react-bits/).